jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual.rst

      - Zoom to full extent
      - | Changes the zoom level so that the image
        | is displayed in full extent
-   * - |mActionPan|
+   * - |select_location|
+     - Identify
+     - | Identify loactions on the map where you click.
+       | Use the three options on the right to specify
+       | what to identify
-     - Pan Map
+   * - |mActionIdentify|
-     - Moves the map.
-Can also be achieved by holding the mouse wheel
+     - Identify cursor location value
+     - | Cursor Location Values.
+Shows pixel values of
+       | all layers at the selected position.
    * - |pickrasterspectrum|
      - | Select pixel profiles
        | from map
      - | Opens spectral library window (if not opened yet) and
        | plots the spectral profile of the selected pixel
-   * - |mActionIdentify|
+   * - |pan_center|
-     - Identify
+     - Center map on clicked location
-     - | Cursor Location Values.
-Shows pixel values of
+     - | This tool will move the center of the map
-       | all layers at the selected position.
+       | view to the pixel you click on

 2. Data Sources